On the rationality problem for low degree hypersurfaces: Obstruction map

 \subsection{Comparison to the map in \cite{PavicSch}}

 We recall the obstruction map from \cite{PavicSch} in the generality needed in this paper.
-Let $\Lambda$ be a ring and let $Y = \bigcup\limits_{i \in I} Y_i$ be an snc-scheme over a field $k$.
+Let $\Lambda$ be a ring and let $Y = \bigcup\limits_{i \in I} Y_i$ be an snc scheme over a field $k$.
 Then we consider for $i,j \in I$ the homomorphism